andredieguesrodrigues/java-junit-selenium/README.md

 ### How to Run

-The automated tests are performed using Junit and Selenium Grid to run in a parallel way and with all declared browsers.
+The automated tests are performed using Junit and Selenium Grid to run in a parallel and parameterized way and with all declared browsers.
 So, for that is just necessary to deploy selenium grid (http://localhost:4444/ui) to make available all these browsers in specific nodes.
 In addition, this docker-compose file will build the app based on the maven project and will run all tests.

 To execute the docker-compose commands, just type: